 This privacy notice tells you what to expect when Coast & Country Housing (CCH) processes personal information.
 It applies to information about applicants, customers and other service users.
-CCH are the Data Controller of all personal information that you provide.
+CCH is the Data Controller of all personal information you provide.

 Coast & Country Housing, 14 Ennis Square, Dormanstown, Redcar, TS10 5JR) – 01642 771300 | email@example.com

 Why do we collect and store personal information?